-SpiceJet moves to regain investor confidence
+SpiceJet: Founder’s decision to inject funds may help regain investor confidence

 “This quarter’s performance is a testament to SpiceJet’s resilience and our relentless focus on financial and operational recovery.
 For the first time in a decade, the company has turned net worth positive – an important milestone that underscores the success of our turnaround strategy.
 The past is behind us, and we are now firmly focused on building a stronger, more resilient future for SpiceJet,” Singh had told post the third quarter results.

-However, the challenges continue as the promoter holding has dropped by 50% since March 2022.
+However, the challenges continue as the promoter holding has dropped by nearly 50% since March 2022.
 According to reports, FIIs showed interest in September 2024 but exited major positions by December 2024.

-On the operational front, the company has secured rights to operate Haj flights in Q1 FY26 from four key cities and is working on fleet expansion with the induction of 10 aircraft, including 3 previously grounded aircraft, during the quarter ending in December 2024.
+On the operational front, the company has secured rights to operate Haj flights in Q1 FY26 from four key cities and is working on fleet expansion with the induction of 10 aircraft, including 3 previously grounded aircraft, during the quarter ending on December 2024.
 It launched 32 new flights for the winter schedule and a total of 60 new flights added since QIP.

 Copyright©2025 Living Media India Limited.
 For reprint rights: Syndications Today